 New and better ways to prepare maple sugar emerged over time.
 Native Americans began to construct “sugar bushes” and boil the sap using hot stones.
 When European settlers arrived, they began collecting and then boiling the sap over an open fire.
 Both of these new processes marked the beginning of quality maple syrup produced in North America.

 Today, maple syrup harvesters utilize tubing to carry sap from the tree to a “sugar shack,” where it’s then boiled into syrup.
 Though production processes have changed over time, maple syrup’s rich and sweet flavour has remained consistent.
+Nowadays, Canada dominates the world’s maple syrup production, accounting for 85% of global output.

 Maple syrup was once rated using three letters: A (light), B (dark), and C (very dark).
 This method led many individuals to believe that grade A was the best maple syrup grade and of superior quality than grades B and C. However, the quality of all of the syrups was the same.